 How will the expanding overtime eligibility affect your park and recreation agency?

-Oliver Spurgeon III is the Manager of Government Affairs for NRPA.
+Oliver Spurgeon III is NRPA's Manager of Government Affairs.